Link Search Menu Expand Document

 Exhausting (-4 FP) [X]

 The user can't take any more actions for [X] turns.
-They can still talk, move around (without changing position), take part in other characters' actions (such as Team Techniques and swapping with Coordination) and react freely.
+They can still talk, move around (without changing position), take part in other characters' actions (such as Team Techniques and swapping with Coordination), and can react freely.

 This Technique has a rare chance to backfire.